sustasphere/DAS/README.md

 In addition to the lack of unit tests, most of the code within the consumers, filters and services have low readability and lack of testability.
 For improving the readability and testability, I would have preferred to use extension methods, but again: lack of time.

-However, an initial approach has been made by adding the static class HttpRequestFunctions within the Behaviour project.
+However, an initial approach has been made by adding the static class HttpRequestFunctions and DbContextFunctions within the Behaviour project.
 The static functions of this class are very much testable and readable.
-Hence, by extending this approach, one can also improve the overall testability and readability, say for instance of the background service.
+Hence, by extending this approach, one can improve the overall testability and readability.

 The best way - for now however - is getting in touch with the original developer => <giovanni.scheepers@outlook.com>